feinmann/blog2310/qmd-tutorial-prompt.md

 Always add an interesting fact about the command at the end of the tutorial.
 Also add a section about the usage and difference of using the command in fish versus using it in bash.
+If needed, adjust commands to work Arch Linux.